questianon/sdupdates/README.md

 Landscape tutorial: https://www.reddit.com/r/StableDiffusion/comments/yivokx/landscape_matte_painting_with_stable_diffusion/
 * https://preview.redd.it/18v93697u8x91.jpg?width=1000&format=pjpg&auto=webp&s=d31fb3efae70ec5e7c9f02befa04a94371b1bbf6

+Anon's process:
+- Start with a prompt to get the general scenario you have in mind, here I was just looking to seggs the rrat so I used the embed here >>36743515 and described some of her character features to help steer the AI (in this case hair details, sharp teeth, her mouse ears and tail) as well as making her be naked and having vaginal sex
+- Generate images at a default resolution size (512 by X pixels) at a relative standard number of steps (30 in this case) and keep going until I find an image thats in a position I like (in this case seed 1920052602 gave me a very nice one to work with, as you can see here https://files.catbox.moe/8z2mua.png (embed))
+- Copy the seed of the image and paste it into the Seed field on the Web UI, which will maintain the composition of the image.
+I then double the resolution I was working with (so here I went from 512 by 768 to 1024 by 1536) and checkmark the "Hires fix option" underneath the width and height sliders.
+Hires fix is the secret sauce on the Web UI that helps maintain the detail of the image when you are upscaling the resolution of the image, and combined with that Upscale latent space option I mentioned earlier it really enhances the detail.
+With that done you can generate the upscaled image.
+- Play around with the weights of the prompt tags and add things to the negatives to fix little things like hair being too red, tummy too chubby, etc. You have to be careful with adding new tags because that can drastically change the image

+Anon's booba process:
+    >you can generate a perfect barbie doll anatomy but more accurate chuba in curated
+    >then switch to full, img2img it on the same seed after blotching nipples on it like a caveman, and hit generate

+Boooba v2:
+1. Generate whatever NSFW proompt you were thinking of using the CURATED model, yes, I know that sounds ridiculous https://files.catbox.moe/b6k6i4.png (embed)
+2. Inpaint the naughty bits back in.
+You REALLY don't have to do a good job of this: https://files.catbox.moe/yegjrw.png (embed)
+3. Switch to Full after clicking "Save", set Strength to 0.69, Noise to 0.17, and make sure you copy/paste the same seed # back in.
+Hit Generate: https://files.catbox.moe/8dag88.png (embed)
+Compare that with what you'd get trying to generate the same exact proompt using the Full model purely txt2img on the same seed: https://files.catbox.moe/ytfdv3.png (embed)

 ##  Models, Embeddings, and Hypernetworks

 !!!
 Downloads listed as "sus" or "might be pickled" generally mean there were 0 replies and not enough "information" (like training info). or, the replies indicated they were suspicious.
 I don't think any of the embeds/hypernets have had their code checked so they could all be malicious, but as far as I know no one has gotten pickled yet